Myanmar's Trademark Law 2019

 Completed application form provided by Myanmar Intellectual Property Office

-Original duly recorded Declaration of Ownership of Trademark at the Registry of Deeds and Assurances
+Declaration of Ownership of Trademark filed with the Office of Registration of Deeds

-If you have any questions, wish to lodge your trademark in Myanmar now or wish to re-file your trademark, please do not hesitate to contact us.
+If you have any questions, wish to protect or file your trademark in Myanmar now or wish to re-file your trademark during the "soft-opening" period, please do not hesitate to contact us.

 We will keep you updated with further information.